 TD Bank released a “Real Estate During COVID-19 Survey” that showed that home renovations were up by almost 40 percent.
 It’s clear that people took advantage of their extra time spent stuck at home and decided to make changes.

-Are you planning on following in the footsteps of other Torontonians and doing your own renovations?
+Are you planning on following in the footsteps of other Torontonians and renovating your home or planning a modern condo renovation in Toronto?
 If so, you should take a look at these simple tips for a stress-free home renovation.

 Keep Your Valuables Safe

 There will be dust everywhere, and it will be nearly impossible to keep it off of your belongings.
 You can wrap your furniture in plastic and pack away your valuables into boxes to protect them from the mess, but your best bet is to put as much as you can into storage until the renovation is finished.
 Finding and using self storage units in Toronto will do more than keep your valuables dust and damage-free — it will free up space so that you can finish projects quickly.
 There’s no need to tip-toe around couches or move boxes out of the way.

 You might also want a storage locker for any new furniture pieces that you’re hoping to use once the renovation is over.
 You can tuck them away until the majority of the work is done, and it’s safe to move everything in.

 You don’t want to breathe in all of that dust.
 Here are some steps that you should take to improve the indoor air quality:

 ⦁ Section off construction areas with plastic dust barriers

 ⦁ Put air purifiers in spaces where you will be spending more time (bedrooms, home offices, etc.)